zakk-h/vlp/src/info/welcome.md

 The icons you see on screen are clickable and will tell you about that location.

-The '(i)' icon in the top left corner provides more information about the park and summaries of all the trails here.
+The (i) icon in the top left corner provides more information about the park and summaries of all the trails here.

 And lastly enjoy your trip to Valdese Lakeside Park!